We have 12 activities for your Oscar week.

 Highest Grossing Movies - Let your students develop their own ideas about compounded percent change while they have the opportunity to speak about the upcoming Academy Awards show.
 Worldwide box office income is compared for the top ten grossing movies of all time.
 Is total gross the most appropriate way to judge the popularity of a movie?
 How does inflation and increasing ticket prices come into play?
 Inflation rates are used to let students calculate how the money of 1997 compares to the money of 2013.
 Students see for themselves what exponential growth means.

-Do the better movies make the most money - Do the the movies that are nominated for the Best Picture at the Academy Award make the most money?
-Ten movies are nominated each year.
-Students compare the votes that the last 20 nominated movies received with their worldwide gross in theaters.
+Do the best movies make the most money? - Updated! - Do the the movies that are nominated for the Best Picture at the Academy Award make the most money?
+At most ten movies are nominated each year.
+Students compare the votes that the last 17 nominated movies received with their worldwide gross in theaters.
 Does number of votes for best picture correlate with money earned at theaters?

 Opening Weekend - Students compare the data from the "Opening Weekend" gross to the "Total Lifetime Gross (Domestic) of several popular movies.
 The activity is accessible for any student who can plot points on a grid, so it could be used for students as young as 4th graders.
 Older students can create a line of best fit and equation to model the data and make predictions.
 By plotting and analyzing the data students decide if they can, in fact, predict the future.